The Fear of Vision Symptoms

 Double vision brought when the nerves that control our eye movement have been affected by MS. The muscles that control our eye movements are coordinated.
 When the nerves of one of those groups of muscles are affected by MS and the other nerves are not, it often manifests itself as this type of double vision.

-Living with MS vision symptoms
+Living with MS vision problems

 As I mentioned before, anything that causes vision problems is extremely frightening.
 Even if you know that your vision will return to normal, there is always that slight fear that it won’t.
 It can also affect nearly every aspect of your life.
 Vision issues were not among my early problems (as they normally are for those with MS).
 They came later in the form of extremely blurred vision and also impaired side vision.